 C22 Arrears in dues payment are managed as follows:

 - A National Committee which has not paid dues in full may be deemed by the Executive Board as ineligible to send a voting delegate to a General Assembly or Divisional Council.

 - A National Committee which has not paid its dues in full for three successive years, on notice being given by the Secretary-General, is regarded as having resigned.
 The three uncollected annual payments will ordinarily be regarded as debts outstanding for up to three years.

 C23 The Executive Board may accept financial support from Supporting Organizations, governments, international agencies and other appropriate sources.

 International Journal of Systematic and Evolutionary Microbiology (IJSEM)

 International Journal of Food Microbiology

 An official journal of the International Committee on Food Microbiology and Hygiene (ICFMH) of the IUMS.
-Publisher: Elsevier; Editor-in-Chief: Dr. Luca Cocolin, University of Turin, Italy.
-Mycophathologia
+As of November 2023, the publisher is Elsevier and Editor-in-Chief is Dr. Luca Cocolin, University of Turin, Italy.

 An official journal of the MEM division of the IUMS.
 As of November 2023, the publisher is Springer Nature B.V. and the Editor-in-Chief is Dr. Vishnu Chaturvedi, University of Albany School of Public Health, USA.